The Daily Caller: Debunked conspiracy theories about Imran Awan

-In February 2017 Politico and BuzzFeed reported Capitol Police accused five IT staffers for Democrats in the U.S. House of Representatives of trying to steal House computer equipment and violating House security policies.
+In February 2017, Politico and BuzzFeed reported that Capitol Police accused five IT staffers for Democrats in the U.S. House of Representatives of trying to steal House computer equipment and violating House security policies.
 Congresswoman Debbie Wasserman Schultz was one of several House members who did not terminate the suspected staffers after the criminal complaints.
 In July 2017, one of the accused staffers, Imran Awan, was arrested for making a false statement on a bank loan application.
 After his arrest, Wasserman Schultz's office fired Awan.

 The Daily Caller pushed conspiracy theories about Awan, seeking to tie Awan to many alleged criminal activities, including unauthorized access to government servers.
 The reporter behind the coverage of Awan told Fox News that the affair was "straight out of James Bond".
 An 18-month investigation by federal prosecutors found no evidence of wrongdoing in Awan's work in the House and no support for the conspiracy theories about Awan.
 In the announcement of the conclusion of the investigation, investigators rebuked a litany of right-wing conspiracy theories about Awan.

-Climate change denial and false EPA stories

-The Daily Caller has published articles that dispute the scientific consensus on climate change.
-According to Science magazine, The Daily Callers "climate reporting focuses on doubt and highlights data that suggests climate concerns from the world's leading science agencies and organizations are incorrect".
-In 2011, the Daily Caller published a false story claiming that the United States Environmental Protection Agency (EPA) was going to spend $21 billion per year to hire 230,000 staff to regulate greenhouse gas emissions; at the time, the EPA had 17,000 staff and a total budget of $8.7 billion.
-The story went viral in right-wing media, and Republican politicians repeated the story.
-Other news outlets noted that the story was false, but The Daily Caller stood by the story.
-Adweek reported that the decision of David Martosko, executive editor at The Daily Caller, to stand by the story caused dismay among some the website's staff, who believed the decision undermined the credibility of the outlet.